simonzhaoms/tips/github/compose-github-links.md

 # Hosting Service URL Pattern and API Reference #

 The URLs of Hosting services such as GitHub, GitLab and Bitbucket have their patterns.
-Thus we can use these patterns to compose the URL of a file or the repo on a specific commit rather than clicking several links in a row to get to where we want.
+Thus we can use these patterns to programably compose the URL of a file or the repo on a specific commit rather than manually clicking through several links in a row to get what we want.
 They also provide their own APIs for doing that, which sometimes are more intuitive to use.

 Below is a collection of the patterns and APIs that are used in [MLHub](https://mlhub.ai/) to construct the URLs for MLHub package